tylerzeman/My-Portfolio/README.md

 # My-Portfolio 02 challenge Portfolio

-This week's challenge I was tasked with creating a portfolio that shows an Image, my mock projects and included a link to my Github.
+This week we were tasked with creating a portfolio using HTML, and CSS.
+Starting from scratch, creating my own code this is my starter template that I will continue to work on throughout the summer to eventually add more programming languages.

 # Project Description